You can anticipate spoilage, but you can never be sure when and where it’s going to pop up. Or where you’ll be.

 That’s what Blake Bergen of 3B Acres in Drake, SK discovered in fall 2019 when his Florida vacation was interrupted by news that a canola bin was heating up.
 “That bin was not top-of-mind among riskier bins.
 We thought we had that one well looked after so it surprised us when we got the alert.”

 Surprised, but not surprised.
-There were many factors that led Bergen and his father to install BIN-SENSE® Live last year.
-BIN-SENSE® is a product line by IntraGrain, a company within Calian's Advanced Technologies sector.
+There were many factors that led Bergen and his father to install Bin-Sense® Live last year.
+Bin-Sense is a Calian Agriculture product.

 A dry spring led to late crops in July.
 They also had questions about the storability of straight-cut canola.
 “We knew we were going to get some stagey canola coming in,” said Bergen.
 “It wasn’t going to necessarily be swathed at exactly the right time.
 There was potential for green seeds.”